sphinx-doc/sphinx/Doc-3k/distutils/sourcedist.rst

 Creating a Source Distribution
 ******************************

-As shown in section :ref:`simple-example`, you use the :command:`sdist` command to create a source distribution.
+As shown in section :ref:`distutils-simple-example`, you use the :command:`sdist` command to create a source distribution.
 In the simplest case, ::

    python setup.py sdist